 As a Certified Damon Smile System doctor, Dr. Weber combines three key components to deliver faster treatment, greater comfort, and consistent, high-quality results:

-Damon Smile System of passive, self-ligating braces eliminates the need for elastic or metal ties.
-No tightening is necessary with with Damon braces, which means fewer appointments.
+- Damon Smile System of passive, self-ligating braces eliminates the need for elastic or metal ties.
+No tightening is necessary with Damon braces, which means fewer appointments.

 If you search the web for “clear braces,” you’ll probably get mixed results, and some conflicting information on what clear braces actually are.
 Let’s delve into this, to clear up any confusion and help determine which treatment may be best for you.